Rednal Hill Junior School Curriculum Intent Statement

 Our programme of study identifies the key concepts and skills that underpin PSHE education and to fulfil our statutory responsibility to support pupils’ spiritual, moral, cultural, mental and physical development and prepare them for the opportunities, responsibilities and experiences of life.

-Music is taught with the aim of exposing the children to a wide variety of styles, genres and musical traditions from around the world and throughout history.
-There is a focus on promoting a love and curiosity of music that the children can build on throughout their primary education and beyond.
+Music is taught with the aim of exposing the children to a wide variety of styles, genres and musical traditions.
+Musical experiences allow our children to develop as learners and there is a focus on promoting a love and curiosity of music, which the children build on throughout the key stage.

 MFL is taught with a focus on promoting an interest and increasing confidence in a variety of different languages.
 Children are encouraged to be inspired by the cultural diversity in which we live and value the learning opportunities that this gives.